 I finally managed to buy my own apartment in December 2017, but before that I lived in a string of rented and shared accommodation.
 For five years before I bought my flat, I lived in a second floor (top) one-bed flat in Hove.

-Day to day I usually work from home.
-I live in a second floor (top) one-bed flat and wander from the bedroom into the living room around half 7ish and stay there for most of the day.
-I do try to get out for at least one walk around my local park, but if I’m honest I usually spend most of my day holed up in this room!
+I’d get up and wander into the living room around half seven and stay there for most of the day.
+Although I tried to get out for at least one walk around my local park, if I’m honest I usually spent most of my day holed up in this one room!

-This is my main desk:
+This was my main desk:

 Hence the name ‘Virtual’ Assistant!

 Again, you can see that this area is nothing special.
 It’s just a small table in a sunny spot where I could sit and work.

 Before I moved into the flat above, I lived in shared accommodation (with a boyfriend for a couple of years but also just flatmates) and all I needed was a quiet spot to get my head down and work.

 When I set up my VA business, my first ‘desk’ was actually just my lap.
 There wasn’t space for a desk at the house I lived in when I became a VA, so I just opened my laptop and got on with it.